-• To develop intentional interviewing and counselling skills.
+To develop intentional interviewing and counselling skills.
 By the end of this course, you should be better able to identify and classify interviewing behaviours/skills and to perform these skills in an interview setting.

-- To explore and analyze a range of theoretical approaches that provide different lenses through which to view individual and family dynamics as they relate to the development of interviewing skills. - To develop your awareness of how power operates in an interview setting, especially within the context of intersecting social locations, such as: race, culture/ethnicity, class, dis/ability, gender, sexual orientation, and religion or spirituality (among others). - To enhance your skills of critical self-reflection and self-awareness so as to facilitate your intentionality in the interview process.
+- To explore and analyze a range of theoretical approaches that provide different lenses through which to view individual and family dynamics as they relate to the development of interviewing skills. - To develop your awareness of issues of power and diversity within the context of intersecting social locations, such as: culture, race, class, dis/ability, gender, sexual orientation, and religion or spirituality (among others). - To enhance your skills of critical self-reflection and self-awareness so as to facilitate your intentionality in the interview process.

-Please note that SMF 301 is not a "therapist-training course".
+Please note that SMF 301 is not a "therapist-training" course.